About me...

 After a couple of years as a para-professional, I decided it was time to get my master's degree and become a "real" librarian.
 So, off I headed south and went to University of Rhode Island.
 Acutally, Simmons was my first choice seeing as how it was across the street from Fenway Park and I'm a die-hard Red Sox fan.
 But, I couldn't afford the cost so I went to URI.
 And boy am I glad I did.
 I met a great group of people and had some wonderful professors.
 I also got a work-study job at the reserve desk.
 So, nights and weekends you could find me sitting at the desk -- reading!

 After I got my degree, I had a few positions before I found my true calling.
 I've had jobs as a cataloger in academic libraries.
 I've worked as the night and weekend librarian at a public library.
-I help set up a library in a medical office.
+I helped set up a library in a medical office.
 I even worked as a library director at a small college.
 But, my true passion is working as a school librarian.
 And, believe it or not, I love working with middle school kids.
 They are a very interesting bunch!
-So, for the past decade, I've been a school librarian in New Hampshire.
+So, for the past couple of decades, I've been a school librarian in New Hampshire.
 I have also been very involved in technology and earned a MA in Educational Technology a few years ago.
+I am now working on my doctoral degree and am looking at the social web and the educational applications it holds.

 I still love to read and have shared many of my favorites with my own children.
-I currently live with my 16 year old son, four cats and a dog.
-My daughter and her husband live nearby and have blessed me with my first grandchild.
-And now I can share more stories with Aidan as the years go by.
+My daughter has blessed me with my two grandsons.
+And now I can share more stories with the boys as the years go by.

 When I'm not at work or spending time with my family, I keep very busy.
 In addition to my webpages and books, I also promote reading through a television show.
 Kids' Book Beat airs monthly on our local cable channel, CCTV.
-Shows have included students talking about their favorites, guest booktalkers, a story teller and I hope to feature local authors in the future.
-I write a column for the local newspaper called "Just For Kids" which hightlights great children's literature centered on a theme.
-I am also on my church library committee with an emphasis on children's Christian literature.
+Shows have included students talking about their favorites, guest booktalkers, a story teller and local authors.
+I have developed and taught several online classes in children's literature as well.

 Computers have also become my fascination.
-I am on the adjunct faculty of the Computer Dept. at New Hampshire Technical Institute and teach technology related workshops for The Univerisity of New Hampshire.
+I am on the adjunct faculty of the Computer Dept. at New Hampshire Technical Institute.
 Distance education has always interested me -- especially while living in rural areas.
-I have been fortunate to be involved with Connected University from the start and have guided many courses for them.
+I have been fortunate to be involved with several online learning initiatives.

 Now you probably know more than you ever could have wanted to!